sanjogpradhanIT/DMA-Final-Todo-App/README.md

 ![Add](RecordAndScreenshot/Add.gif)

-**The Record shows the process of adding tasks to the todo list.
-The task can br added into the list by clicking floatingactionbutton which lies at the bottom left corner, then it will redirect to the task insert form through which tasks detail are inserted after clicking save button and the form consists of some validations as well .
-Lastly, it will redirect to the todo list page by showing the task details according to preferred priority color chosen for each task.**
+**The Record details how tasks are added to the to-do list.
+The task may be added to the list by clicking the floating action button in the bottom left corner.
+After clicking the save button, the form will then redirect to the task insert form, where the task's details can be entered.
+Finally, it will reroute to the to-do list page, where the task details will be shown in accordance with the desired priority color selected for each activity.**

 ---

 ### Update

-**double tab the given items for update.**
+**Double tab the given items for update.**

 ![update](RecordAndScreenshot/update.gif)

-**This Record is all about update process for the task.
-A double tab event is used to update the task.
+**This Record is devoted to the task updating procedure.
+The job is updated by a double tab event.
-After this event is done it will redirect to the task update form with related information in it.
-When the update button is clicked, then it will redirect back to the todo lists page and if the cancel button is clicked then an update will not happen to that task.**
+When this event is finished, a redirect to the task update form with the pertinent data will appear.
+When the update button is used, the website will reload to display the to-do list, and when the cancel button is pressed, the task will not be updated.**

 ---